kevinash/1plus-ai/README.md

 ## Customers

 Connect with us to request a demo, a seminar or an evaluation.
+Our secret know-how is not just 1+AI business model.
+We made a powerful framework called AI Blueprint that offers an enormous productivity boost.
+Image your end-to-end project built in 1-3 weeks instead of months!
+(During evaluation we will help you decide on scope and timelines).

 [Book an appointment](https://calendar.app.google/qt2UoFTUMJMnt7ov5)